qbingking/apartmentSystem/readme.md

 # Requirements:

-- Build a web application to manage Apartments, room.
+- Build a web application to manage Apartments, Rooms.
 - Using a template bootstrap highadmin.

 ## Demo: